Amazon S3 transfers

 • data_source: Required.
 The data source — amazon_s3.

 • display_name: Required.
-The display name for the transfer configuration.
-The transfer name can be any value that allows you to easily identify the transfer if you need to modify it later.
+The display name for the data transfer configuration.
+The transfer name can be any value that lets you identify the transfer if you need to modify it later.

 • dataset: Required.
-The target dataset for the transfer configuration.
+The target dataset for the data transfer configuration.

 • parameters: Required.
 The parameters for the created transfer configuration in JSON format.
 For example: --params='{"param":"param_value"}'.
 The following are the parameters for an Amazon S3 transfer: